Da Hood (album)

-Da Hood is the only studio album by American hip hop duo Menace Clan.
+Da Hood is the only studio album by American hip-hop duo Menace Clan.
 It was released on October 10, 1995, through Rap-A-Lot Records.
 Production was handled by N.O.
-Joe, "Big Jessie" Willard, Mike Dean, Scarface, Freddie Young, John "Swift" Catalon, Michael Banks, and member Dante "Dee" Miller.
+Joe, "Big Jess" Willard, Mike Dean, Scarface, Freddie Young, John "Swift" Catalon, Michael Banks, and member Dante "Dee" Miller.
 It features guest appearances from Bushwick Bill.

 The album did not reach the Billboard 200, however, it debuted at number 44 on the Top R&B Albums and number 33 on the Heatseekers Albums in the United States.
 Its lead single, "Da Hood" b/w "What You Say", with accompanying music videos, was not charted on the Billboard.